Negotiating your first raise: scripts and timing

 Asking for a title change as a substitute for money.
 Titles are cheap.
 Make sure the title comes with the money, or at least a clear path to it.

-If you want the weekly habit that builds a raise case without anyone noticing, use the Status update template.
+For the weekly habit that builds a raise case without anyone noticing, use the Status update template.
 For the calibration conversation that precedes the raise conversation, steal the Manager 1:1 agenda.

 Filed under: Compensation